parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 This layer is loaded into QGIS and must be the active vector layer during zonal stats processing.

 A QGIS Python script is used to loop over raster files, calculate zonal statistics for each raster, and attach the resulting values as new columns in the shapefile attribute table.
+I save the script in a folder on my PC and then direct the Python console in QGIS to its location.
+It is also possible to run Python script direction through the console.

 **Script**: [`RemoteSensZonalStats.py`](https://github.com/parker-group/Kinshasa_EO/blob/main/RemoteSensZonalStats.py)